Our apprenticeship program is full for the 2014 season. Check back with us next year.

-We believe that apprenticeships are a great way to learn to farm.
-Justin and I learned to farm by apprenticing and hands on learning.
-Many of our past apprentices are now managing farms (see them here.)
-Each season we accept two full season apprentices that work by our side and take part in all operations of the farm.
+I believe that apprenticeships are a great way to learn to farm.
+I learned to farm right here on this very farm from Paige and Justin, and many of the farms past apprentices are now managing farms (see them here.)
+Each season Serenbe Farms accepts three full season apprentices that take part in all operations of the farm.

 How to apply:

 First read the description and fill out the application questions.
-Email us with a resume and 3 professional references.
-If we think you’d be a good fit for our operation we will contact you via email to set up a phone call and then an in person interview.
+Email with a resume and 3 professional references.
+If I think you’d be a good fit for our operation I will contact you via email to set up a phone call and then an in person interview.

 2014 Serenbe Farms Apprenticeship Description and Application